To Be Announced: Quantifying over action models

 \section{Quantifying over action models}

 In this section we are moving from quantifying over public announcements to quantifying over arbitrary epistemic actions, such as private announcements.
 We recall that already for PAL the term `announcement' is somewhat questionable.
 And even more so for non-public information change.
 However, a constant throughout dynamic epistemic logics is that a model update is induced by an epistemic action, and that an epistemic action needs to satisfy a precondition formula.
-As long as we keep calling this formula the announcement, the question if there is an epistemic action after which a proposition is true, remains the same question what formula is ``to be announced'' in order to make that proposition true.
+We simply continue to call this formula the announcement.
+But it can then be private instead of public.
+Whether there is an epistemic action after which a proposition is true, is then still the same as what is \emph{to be announced} in order to make that proposition true.